mkhon/zfs-vm/README.md

 "ubuntu-12.04" snapshot v28

-zfs-vm.py uses streamline name to identify which snapshots of different ZFS filesystems are supposed to be the snapshot of the same VM/container image.
+zfs-vm.py uses streamline name to identify which snapshots of different ZFS filesystems are supposed to be the snapshot of the same VM/container filesystem.
 Version numbers are expected to be monotonically increasing.

 Commands